From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 1. Effective communication

-Effective communication means being able to express yourself clearly, effectively, respectfully and sympathetically, but also knowing how to listen.
+Effective communication means being able to express once clearly, effectively, respectfully, and sympathetically, but also knowing how to listen.
 In any exchange, listening coexists with communication skills.

 Actions to develop this HR skill: